Tuesday, October 26, 2021

 About 4 tablespoons cold water, depending on how moist the meat is

-1 recipe kubba filling, see my previous post on kubbat Halab
+1 recipe for the kubba filling, see my previous post on kubbat Halab

 ........................................

-Prepare the dough: mix together ground beef, rice flour, salt, and pepper.
+Prepare the dough: Mix ground beef, rice flour (or uncooked cream of rice), salt, and pepper together.
 In three batches process the mix in a food processor, adding cold water in tablespoons through the spout.
 A ball of dough will start forming and revolving within 2 to 3 minutes.
 Repeat until all is done.
 The final dough will be pinkish in hue, pliable, and of medium consistency.

 Preparing the soup: